Morris Robinson

-Morris DeRhon Robinson (born March 18, 1969) is an American bass opera singer and former All-American college football player who has performed with the Metropolitan Opera, at Carnegie Hall, at La Scala in Milan, Italy, at the Sydney Opera House and in numerous other opera houses throughout the United States and internationally.
-He has also served as an artistic advisor to the Cincinnati Opera, artist-in-residence for the Atlanta Symphony Orchestra and Resident Artist at Harvard University.
+Morris DeRhon Robinson (born March 18, 1969) is an American bass opera singer and former All-American college football player who has performed both with the Metropolitan Opera and at Carnegie Hall in New York City, at the Seattle Opera, at La Scala in Milan, Italy, at the Sydney Opera House in Australia, and in many other opera houses throughout the United States and internationally.
+He has also served as an artistic advisor to the Cincinnati Opera, artist-in-residence for the Atlanta Symphony Orchestra, and Resident Artist at Harvard University.
 He was the first African-American artist to sign with a major classical record label.

 Early life

-A native of Atlanta, Georgia, he is the son of a Baptist minister; his interest in music started at an early age.
-He was a member of the Atlanta Boy Choir and attended the Northside School for the Performing Arts (now North Atlanta High School) where he excelled in both sports and music.
+A native of Atlanta, Georgia, Robinson is the son of a Baptist minister; his interest in music started at an early age.
+He was a member of the Atlanta Boy Choir and attended the Northside School for the Performing Arts (now North Atlanta High School), where he excelled in both sports and music.
 In addition to playing on the football team, he was a member of the all-city band and all-state chorus as well as the first student in school history allowed to participate in both Chorus and Band.

-His desire to play college football resulted in accepting a scholarship to play for The Citadel in Charleston, South Carolina where he was a three-time 1-AA All American offensive lineman, graduating in 1991 with a bachelor's degree in English.
-He became famous as "The Singing Knob" for his impromptu serenades for fellow cadets and for his performance of "O Holy Night" at the annual Christmas candlelight concert.
+Robinson's desire to play college football resulted in accepting a scholarship to play for The Citadel in Charleston, South Carolina, where he was a three-time 1-AA All American offensive lineman, graduating in 1991 with a bachelor's degree in English.

+Robinson became famous as "The Singing Knob" for his impromptu serenades for fellow cadets and for his performance of "O Holy Night" at the annual Christmas candlelight concert.
 He also co-founded and sang in the school's gospel chorus.

-His talent was featured in Sports Illustrated and on CBS Sports College Football Today.
-In 1991 he was invited to sing the national anthem at the NBA All-Star Game in Charlotte, North Carolina.
-After graduation he accepted a position with the 3M company as a regional sales representative in the Washington D.C. area.
-En route to a sales conference in California he met his future wife Denise Wright, an airline flight attendant.
-He is a member of the Beta Mu chapter of Omega Psi Phi fraternity.
+Robinson's talent was featured in Sports Illustrated and on CBS Sports College Football Today.
+In 1991, he was invited to sing the national anthem at the NBA All-Star Game in Charlotte, North Carolina.

+After graduation, Robinson accepted a position with the 3M company as a regional sales representative in the Washington D.C. area.

+En route to a sales conference in California, Robinson met his future wife, Denise Wright, who was working as an airline flight attendant.

+Robinson is a member of the Beta Mu chapter of Omega Psi Phi fraternity.